Mariaboubi/LearningHubWebApp/README.md

 ```bash
 node index.js
 ```
-From a brawser open the page: 'http://localhost:8080/public/index.html'
+Then, open the following URL in your browser: 'http://localhost:8080/public/index.html'

 ## List of Usernames and Passwords
+The following users are preloaded in the application (defined in index.js, lines 11–18):
 - Username: `user1`
   Password: `Password123!`